SmartsquareGmbH/delete-old-packages/README.md

 but targets a different use case.

-The action works by getting at most 20 packages with at most the oldest 100 versions, applying the `version-pattern` and `keep` filters on them and then deleting the matching versions.
+The action works by getting at most 20 packages with at most the oldest 100 versions, applying either the `version` or `version-pattern` and `keep` filters on them and then deleting the matching versions.

 > If you have more than 100 versions and none of the 100 oldest versions match, no packages will be deleted!